Social Music Making for Folk Violists

 - Play the tune down an octave.

 This works well for some tunes, but can be challenging even if they fit the range (i.e. don't go below C).
 Fiddle tunes in particular are written to fit comfortably and easily under the fingers when played at the original pitch.
 Put them down an octave and suddenly all the fingerings are completely different and can sometimes be awkward.
 Some tunes go lower than middle C on the fiddle, and won't fit when transposed exactly down an octave, but sometimes it's possible to swap octaves in different sections.
+I cover this technique in more detail on my dedicated folk viola website (which has sheet music that takes the guesswork out of octave shifting), and it is also demonstrated in this video:

 - Pick tunes that use a lower register.